 The latest State of DevOps report from the DevOps Research and Assessment (DORA) team showcases the incredible impact it can have on your software development cycle.
 By comparing low performers with those at the very top, the report found that elite performers have:

-The first hurdle companies face is the huge task of changing their internal culture.
+One of the first and biggest barriers to successful DevOps implementation is cultural misalignment.
 In most cases, development and operations have worked in independent silos for years, speaking different languages in different domains with completely different ways of working.
 So when they suddenly come together without the right people around them, the business suffers.

 To make matters worse, leaders are often reluctant to take the necessary risks to drive positive change and innovation.
 Instead, they possess a command-and-control mentality that can make something as simple as downloading a new piece of software a headache for employees.